Edersnow/2020_SEI_ECCA/README.md

 ## **About**

-This is a repository set for projects assigned by *Experimental Class for Creatine Ability, 2020 SJTU SEI*
+This is a repository set for projects assigned by *Experimental Class for Creative Ability, 2020 SJTU SEI*

 ## **Log**